slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 # Setup Desktop ROS Jazzy "Clean Machine" from scratch

-We set up a new Desktop PC to become a ROS playground machine, and a Ground Station for our robots.
+Here we set up a new Desktop PC to become a ROS playground machine, and a Ground Station for our robots.

 ## Installing Ubuntu 24.04 LTS ("Noble")

-Install "server" image from DVD:
+Install "server" image from DVD (Desktop image doesn't fit on DVD):

        https://ubuntu.com/download/server

-Or, if your machine can boot up from USB media, go for Desktop image and skip the next section
+Or, if your machine can boot up from USB media, go for the Desktop image and skip the next section

        https://ubuntu.com/download/desktop

-### Expanding "server" edition to "desktop":
+### Expanding "server" edition to "desktop" (just add GUI):
 ```
 sudo apt update
 sudo apt upgrade